CosmWasm/sylvia-book/src/basics.md

 # Basics

-In this chapter, we will go through creating basic smart contracts step by step.
+This chapter will go through creating basic smart contracts step by step.
-I will try to explain the core ideas behind CosmWasm and the typical contract structure.
+I will explain the core ideas behind CosmWasm and the typical contract structure.